cabforum/forum/SCWG-charter.md

    * it fails to attend at least 30% of SCWG meetings in any six-month period;

+   * it fails to attend at least one SCWG face-to-face meeting in any twelve-month period;

    * it fails to perform and disclose its membership-qualifying audit and fifteen (15) months have elapsed since the end of the audit period of its last successful membership-qualifying audit;

    * its membership-qualifying audit is revoked, rescinded or withdrawn;